 Ward W. Woods, '64 - Chair

-He is a trustee and chairman of the executive committee of the Wildlife Conservation Society, a trustee of the Lucile and David Packard Foundation and a director of a number of privately held companies.
+He is Chair of the Board of Trustees and Chair of the Executive Committee of the Wildlife Conservation Society, a trustee of the Lucile and David Packard Foundation and a director of a number of privately held companies.
 He was president and chief executive officer of Bessemer Securities, LLC, a privately held investment company, and managing partner of Bessemer Holdings, a private equity partnership, from 1989 until his retirement in December 1999.
 He has also held board position at The Nature Conservancy and the National Fish and Wildlife Foundation.

 Priscilla B. Woods

 Priscilla Woods, a clinical social worker, is actively involved in community affairs in Idaho.
 She serves on the USA Cycling Development Foundation and the Woods Hole Oceanographic Institute.
 She has been a trustee of Radcliffe College and Outward Bound.